diku-dk/futhark-website/blog/2018-01-28-how-futhark-manages-gpu-memory.rst

 management - we also saw unexpected improvement in other benchmarks.
 Some, such as `lavaMD`_, we already felt we were handling quite well, but this new allocator still managed to obtain an extra 10% performance.
-A surprise, but a welcome one.
+A surprise to be sure, but a welcome one.

 .. _`Futhark benchmark programs`: https://github.com/diku-dk/futhark-benchmarks/
 .. _`canny`: https://github.com/diku-dk/futhark-benchmarks/tree/master/accelerate/canny